 Dogwood Springs Cozy Mystery, Book 1

-Libby Ballard’s got everything she needs to rebuild her life.
-A new job, a new friend, and a newly adopted golden retriever.
+A new job, a new friend, and a newly adopted furry companion.
 Then there’s the dead body in her new office.

-Antiques, Artifacts & Alibis is the first novel in the Dogwood Springs Cozy Mystery Series.
-If you like a mystery with a pet who will win your heart, friends who feel like family, and a sweet small town, you’ll love this series!
+If you like a cozy mystery with a pet who will win your heart, friends who feel like family, and a hint of romance, you’ll love this series!

 Read an Excerpt